apigeecs/smartdocs_addons/smartdocs_autoload_apikey/readme.md

-** This module provides as an example only for the community, and it is supported with best-effort via GitHub issues or community.apigee.com. **
+This is an open-source project from Apigee.
+It is not covered by Apigee support contracts.
+However, we will support you as best we can.
+For help, please open an issue in this GitHub project or on community.apigee.com.
+You are also always welcome to submit a pull request.

 Use this module if you want :
 1. to add a default API key to all your SmartDocs models